stevehsudrawing/quanto/README.md

 ## Support Languages
 So far, it supports 3 languages.
 Welcome your contributions of translation!

+Notice that you should get the latest language files here, instead of native files.

 |Code Name|Language Name|Localized Name|Contributor|
 |-|-|-|-|
 |en-US|English (US)|English (US)|Steve Hsu|